Successful travel tricks of the trade

 Packing and Luggage

-• Mark your bag with something to identify it easily, such as s bright-colored ribbon or string or a luggage tag that is unique and colorful.
+- Mark your bag with something to identify it easily, such as a bright-colored ribbon or string or a unique and colorful luggage tag.

-• Remember to take a picture of your bag before each trip.
-In the event it gets lost or misplaced, this will help the airport baggage office find it.
+- Remember to take a picture of your bag before each trip.
+If it gets lost or misplaced, this will help the airport baggage office find it.

-• Put liquids in a clear bag.
-Never put any liquids in your luggage without a sealed container around it.
-This can apply to powder as well; it may be as damaging but messy nonetheless.
+- Put liquids in a clear bag.
+Never put liquids in your luggage without a sealed container around them.
+This can also apply to powder; it may be as damaging but messy nonetheless.

 Check out our packing list on our Packing Tips page.